-For an entry-level licence into the road transport business you can simply do with a HR Condition B Licence, which is very affordable to obtain and also comes with lots of job opportunities.
+For an entry-level licence into the road transport business, you can simply do it with an HR Condition B Licence, which is very affordable to obtain and also comes with lots of job opportunities.
 This is the ideal licence to get it if you wanted to drive trucks, buses and/or coaches for a living and not a road ranger gearbox.

-Besides you can easily upgrade your licence to an unconditional at a later time when you need.
+Besides you can easily upgrade your licence to an unconditional at a later time when you need it.

 A HC licence is a truck or a prime mover towing 1 trailer. to be eligible for this licence you will require to have held a MR or HR licence for at least 12 months prior.

-HC allows you to drive 1 trailer and any towed trailer with GVM of more than 9 tonne.
+HC allows you to drive 1 trailer and any towed trailer with GVM of more than 9 tonnes.

 HC licence will qualify you to drive a semi-trailer, which includes a prime mover, pig trailers, floats and low loaders.

-If obtaining a MC licence is your goal, then obtaining your HC licence for one year prior will be the best step, as insurance companies and majority of employers prefer this.
+If obtaining an MC licence is your goal, then obtaining your HC licence one year prior will be the best step, as insurance companies and the majority of employers prefer this.
 It will help prepare your confidence and your skill for an MC Truck.

 There are also three types of HC Licences to choose from: